Gather Pilot Guide

 Before launching the pilot, decide who will participate, when, and why you’re trying Gather (this will help with evaluation later).

-Know your ‘why’: Review the benefits of a virtual office and consider what you hope to improve about your team’s culture.
-Keep these goals in mind throughout the pilot and the evaluation phase.
+Review the benefits of a virtual office and determine what you hope to improve about your team’s culture.
+Consider these goals as you evaluate your pilot.

-Do this during business hours, when you (as an Admin) can be in the virtual office to welcome people and help them settle in.
+Send the invite during business hours, when you (as an Admin) can be in your Gather office to welcome people and help them settle in.

 - Download the Gather Desktop App for easy access to your office and the best performance

-- Connect a Calendar to schedule and join meetings in Gather easilysome text
+- Connect a calendar to easily schedule and join meetings in Gather

 - Move existing meetings into Gather so there’s no confusion about where to join a call